 Walk the picturesque Old Harbour of Reykjavik and discover the many seafood restaurants, their most famous Ice Cream parlor, and the best black coffee in town!
 The hotspot also serves as a colorful photo op - of course, when the weather permits.
 The Old Harbour is also where you will find all the marine activities such as whale watching and puffin tours.

 As hot dogs are tied into classic American culture, so are they to Iceland.
 The hot dog is their unofficial national food.
 Fan or not, be sure to try Bæjarins Beztu's world-famous hotdog! – Simply delicious!

 Ah, the midnight sun!
 One of the most amazing natural phenomenon if you are a sunset lover.
 In the summer, the sun doesn't start to set until midnight, but it doesn't entirely set either.
 Sunlight will still peek through during the night giving you hours and hours of "sunset."
 Take a stroll along the Sculpture & Shore Walk to enjoy the beautiful sight.

 what to pack for Reykjavik in the summer

 It may be summer in Reykjavik but, temperatures can range from 55° F to 44° F which is equivalent to fall or winter in some other parts of Europe.
 And with Iceland’s unpredictable weather, it’s safe to say, packing for Iceland can be tricky.
-But fear not, I have a blog post on how to pack for Europe in the Winter that’s pretty much applicable to summer in Iceland.
-Go check it out as it was exactly what I packed in addition to a rain coat.
+But fear not, I have a blog post on How To Pack for Iceland - Winter or Summer.